Skip to main content

 • Decreasing Exponential

-In this strategy, starting with the lowest-priced take-profit target, each subsequent target receives half the amount of the previous one, creating a descending distribution.
-For instance, in a scenario with four take-profit targets, the first target gets 53.333% of the trade amount, the second receives 26.666%, the third obtain 13.333%, and the last, with the lowest price, gets 6.666%, maintaining a total sum of 100%.
+Starting with the lowest-priced take-profit target, each subsequent target receives half the amount of the previous one, creating a descending distribution.
+For example, in a trade with 4 take-profit targets, the first target gets 53.333% of the trade amount, the second gets 26.666%, the third obtain 13.333%, and the last, with the lowest price, gets 6.666%, maintaining a total sum of 100%.

 • Increasing Exponential

-In this strategy, starting with the lowest-priced take-profit target, each subsequent target receives twice the amount of the previous one, creating an ascending distribution.
-For instance, with four take-profit targets, the first target gets 6.666% of the trade amount, the second receives 13.333% (double the amount of the previous target), the third obtains 26.666%, and the last, with the lowest price, gets 53.333%, ensuring a cumulative total of 100%.
+Starting with the lowest-priced take-profit target, each subsequent target receives twice the amount of the previous one, creating an ascending distribution.
+For example, with 4 take-profit targets, the first target gets 6.666% of the trade amount, the second receives 13.333% (double the amount of the previous target), the third obtains 26.666%, and the last, with the lowest price, gets 53.333%, ensuring a total sum of 100%.

 Custom